Georgia lawmaker threatens to kill Delta state tax breaks over NRA stance

 Several U.S. companies are cutting ties with the NRA and gun manufacturers in the wake of the shooting.

-On Saturday, Delta and United Airlines Inc [UALCO.UL] (UAL.N) said they were no longer offering NRA members discounted rates and they would ask the NRA to remove their information from its website.
+On Saturday, Delta and United Airlines Inc said they were no longer offering NRA members discounted rates and they would ask the NRA to remove their information from its website.

 Delta said its decision reflected a neutral stance in the heated gun control debate.
 It said it continues to support the Second Amendment, which grants Americans the right to bear arms.